 If you are inadmissible to the United States and are seeking an immigrant visa, adjustment of status, certain nonimmigrant statuses, or certain other immigration benefits, you must file this form to seek a waiver of certain grounds of inadmissibility.
 Please refer to the instructions to determine whether you should use this form.

 08/21/17.
 A new edition of this form is coming soon.
 In the meantime, you may file using the 08/21/17 edition.
 You can find the edition date at the bottom of the page on the form and instructions.

 The filing location depends on the immigration benefit you are seeking.
-Click here for a list of filing addresses: Direct Filing Addresses webpage.
+To view a complete list of addresses, go to our Direct Filing Addresses webpage.
 If you file at a Lockbox, read our filing tips.